TheLoneInitiate/Godot-4-Modular-Developer-Console/README.md

 # Installation Details

-Add the console.tscn to autoloader with the name DeveloperConsole
+Add extract the addons folder into the root res:// directory.
+It will then automatically set the console.tscn as an autoload singleton in your project settings.
+To test it, launch your project and use the ` key to open the console.

-Make sure the following directory paths exists : res://logs res://scenes res://scripts/console
+Make sure the following directory paths exists : res://addons/ModularDevConsole/logs res://addons/ModularDevConsole/commands res://scenes
-res://scripts/console/commands

 If you're having issues, make sure to check for capital letters in the directory listings. all the directories use lowercase letters.